 The dissertation is about the participation of women in the board of directors in the United Kingdom and Mexico.
 It is motivated by the interest of achieving an understanding from companies about the scope for having a greater number of women in the board of directors.

-In this topic there will be a comparison between two different countries and the focus will be the research question in this analysis: Which are the factors that determine the differing participation rates of women in the board of directors in the United Kingdom and Mexico?

-Understand the importance to have women being part of the business environment, and which are the differences between two countries, one developed country (UK) and onea developing country (Mexico).
+This research is a comparison between two different countries and the focus of the research question in this analysis: What are the factors that determine the differing participation rates of women in the boards of directors in the United Kingdom and Mexico?
+The research seeks to understand the importance of having women as part of the business environment, and what are the differences between two countries, one developed country (UK) and the other one, a developing country (Mexico).

-This topic will be researched through the collection of data from company’s reports, government reports, evidence reports and interviews from women who are working in the business area in Mexico and the United Kingdom.
+This topic is researched through the collection of data from company’s reports, government reports, evidence reports and interviews with women who are working in the business area in Mexico and the United Kingdom.

 Research Purpose